OZoneSQT/Parallel-Programming/Assignments/A1/Q1-A.md

-# Output fp Question 1 Part A
+# Output of Question 1 Part A

 ```bash
 MPI task 0 has started...